toysoldier2012/Path-of-programmer/01 后端/01 Java/Quiz/Codingame Code.md

 ### 33
 ### Objective

-Javanais, also known as "_Langue de feu_" (fire language), is a slang coding process that was used in the late 19th century by some criminals to encrypt their conversations.
+Javanais, also known as "_Langue de feu_" (fire language), is a slang coding process that was used in the late 19 th century by some criminals to encrypt their conversations.
 Write a program that returns the Javanais translation of a sentence.

 ### How it works